astrofelipe/tesseract/README.md

     --pld           Pixel Level Decorrelation.
 I'm continuously changing this routine so probably won't work :)
     --mask-transit  Intended for pld (so it won't overfit/remove transits)

     --norm          Output will be divided by the median flux (conserves variability) --flatten       Output will be flattened (variability removal)

     --pixlcs        Shows an additional plot with light curves per pixel --pngstamp      Saves a high quality postage stamp.
 This can be a 'minimal' (image and aperture, no axes) or 'full' (axes, title, ticks)
     --gaia          Adds Gaia sources to postage stamps plots --maxgaiamag    Maximum Gaia RP magnitude to show in previous option (Default: 16)

     --folder        "Offline mode".
 Instead of making a request to the MAST, uses previously downloaded and stacked FFIs in hdf5 format (see FFI2h5.py)
     --cmap          Changes cmap used in plots (Default: 'YlGnBu') --cam           Overrides camera value.
 Can be useful for plots when the target is near an edge and queries tell that it doesn't belong to any Camera/CCD
     --ccd           Same for CCD

+#To do
+Cool things to implement as time and priorities allow them :)
+-PLD/EVEREST
+-Generate multiple sector light curves at once (cat and for are your friends for now) -Interactive pixel selection for apertures
+-Import tesseract
+-Centroid output, SFF
+-Robust PSF/PRF photometry

+#Citation
+Paper coming soon!